fye92/fye92.github.io/index.md

 ---

 <p>
   Hi!
 My name is Fengdan.
 I am a physics PhD specialized in mathematical modeling of complex biological system.
-My current research interests lie in the application of network theory to understand human brain networks of the healthy and diseased.
+My current research interests lie in the application of data science techniques to understand human brain networks of the healthy and diseased.
 </p>

 How to pronounce my name (Fengdan Ye):